சூப்பர் கிங்ஸ் வெற்றி 5 விக்கெட்டுகள் 0 பந்துகள் மீதமுள்ளன (டிஎல்எஸ் வழிமுறை)

 Owners: Chennai Super Kings Cricket Ltd (subsidiary of India Cements)

-HistorySuper Kings have reached the knockouts in 11 of their 13 seasons.
-Dhoni, who was the highest-paid player (Rs 9.5 crore, about US$1.5 million) in the inaugural auction, became the face, heart and soul of the side.
+HistorySuper Kings have reached the knockouts in 12 of their 14 seasons.
+Over the years, Dhoni, who was the highest-paid player (Rs 9.5 crore, about US$1.5 million) in the inaugural auction, became the face, heart and soul of the side.
 His instincts, coupled with coach Stephen Fleming's tactical nous, have been central to Super Kings' success over the years.

 The highsSuper Kings were trolled as "Dad's Army" after the 2018 auction, but they proved the critics wrong, with Shane Watson, one of their several over-30s stars, delivering their third IPL crown with an unbeaten hundred in the final.
 They couldn't have asked for a better comeback from a two-year suspension.
 After their poorest finish ever, in 2020, they took the title again in 2021, again with many of their senior pros still in the mix.